MicrosoftDocs/appcenter-docs/docs/gdpr/diagnostics-export.md

 ## How to provide a copy of this data to my users

-**Prerequisite:** The following requires that you must have a way to map the App Center install IDs and your users.
+**Prerequisite:** The following process requires you have a way to map the App Center install IDs and your users.

 To provide a specific user with their data, you must search the exported data and copy the logs with a specific install ID in a different file.
 That file will contain all the data that has been exported corresponding to that specific user.